vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

   - Amount of funds to commit
   - Price bounds (upper, lower, base)
   - Margin ratios at upper and lower bound (ratio for leverage at bounds.
 Reciprocal of leverage multiplier e.g. 0.1 = 10x leverage)
+- Additionally, the transaction should contain data related to the setup of the position but which does not need to be stored:
+   - Maximum slippage (%), used for rebasing position when creating/updating vAMM
 - Once accepted, the network will transfer funds to a sub-account and use the other parameters for maintaining the position.
 - At each block, the party's available balance (including margin and general accounts) for trading on the market will be checked.
-If the total balance is `0` the AMM configuration will be stopped.
+If the total balance is `0` the vAMM configuration will be stopped.
-- If the party submits a `CancelAMM` transaction the AMM configuration for that party, on that market, will be cancelled.
-All active orders from the AMM will be cancelled and all funds and positions associated with the sub-account will be transferred back to the main account.
+- The party is finally able to cancel the vAMM through a few different methods.
+They can choose to either set it into a mode in which it will only reduce position, eventually cancelling when/if the position reaches `0`, or choose to give up the existing position and associated required collateral.

 ## Sub-Account Configuration

 Each main Vega key will have one associated sub account for a given market, on which an AMM may be set up.
 The account key should be generated through a hash of the main account key plus the ID of the market to generate a valid Vega address in a predictable manner.
 Outside of the AMM framework the sub-accounts are treated identically to any other account, they will have the standard associated margin/general accounts and be able to place orders if required as with any other account.
 The key differentiator is that no external party will have the private key to control these accounts directly.
 The maintenance of such an account will be performed through a few actions:

 - Creation: A sub-account will be funded when a user configures an AMM strategy with a set of criteria and a commitment amount.
 At this point in time the commitment amount will be transferred to the sub-account's general account and the AMM strategy will commence
-- Cancellation: When the AMM is cancelled all funds in the sub-account's margin account should be transferred to the associated main account's margin account, with the same then happening for funds in the general account.
-Finally, any associated non-zero position on the market should be reassigned from the sub-account to the main account.
-At this point processing can continue, allowing the standard margining cycle to perform any required transfers from margin to general account.
+- Cancellation: When the vAMM is cancelled the strategy specified will be followed.
+Either any positions associated with the vAMM will be abandoned and given up to the network liquidation engine to close out, along with any associated required collateral, or the vAMM will be set into a mode in which it can only reduce position over time.
 - Amendment: Updates the strategy or commitment for a sub-account

 ## Interface